If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 I have personal experience of NOT following these tips…

 I have personal experience of NOT following these tips.
-When my daughter was 9 months old, we dressed her up as a puppy for Halloween.
+When my daughter was nine months old, we dressed her up as a puppy for Halloween.
 She was gorgeous – for one minute.
-Then she got furious on the fur and the tail and refused the costume for the rest of the day.
+Then she got furious about the fur and the tail and refused the costume for the rest of the day.
 Her friend was dressed up as a pumpkin, using just some orange clothes.
 A much better option for a baby!

 And for buying a costume for your baby, Amazon works really well.
 Another fun place is HalloweenCostumes.com, which – obviously – specializes in Halloween costumes.
 They have a huge offering!

-Toddler and Baby Costume Tips and Ideas
+Toddler and Baby Costume Ideas and Tips

 1. How to think about hats